 Department Green Rated Amber Rated Blue Rated Total

 Adult Care 0 0 0 0

-Children's Services 0 0 1 1
+Children's Services 0 0 0 0

 Communities and Environment 1 0 0 1

-Finance and Commercial Services 11 0 3 14
+Finance and Commercial Services 7 0 4 11

-Total NCC 12 0 4 16
+Total NCC 8 0 4 12

 Schools 0 0 0 0

-Total Corporate High Priority Findings 12 0 4 16
+Total Corporate High Priority Findings 8 0 4 12

-- 2.6 There has been a satisfactory take up of Traded Schools Audits.
-Table 1 above details Quarter 1 activity (1 audit) and a further two Traded School Audits have been booked for Quarter 2, with two further enquiries to be followed up and booked for quarters 3 and 4. - 2.7 Details were set out in the separate Internal Audit Strategy report to the January 2018 meeting of this Committee, to develop an action plan for the Internal Audit Team to further develop four 'ways of working', these being: - Strategy into Action/Accountability - Commerciality/Business Like - Data Analytics/Evidence Based - Collaboration/Influencing - 2.8 Strategy into Action / Accountability we have enhanced the audit planning process whereby deadlines dates for each step in the audit process are documented for planning and monitoring purposes.
+2.6 There has been a slow take up of Traded Schools Audits in the first half of the year.
+Table 1 above details Quarters 1 and 2's activity and we have had two further enquiries to be followed up and booked for quarters 3 and 4.
+We are sending letters/reminders to those schools who are overdue for an audit.

+- 2.7 Details were set out in the separate Internal Audit Strategy report to the January 2018 meeting of this Committee, to develop an action plan for the Internal Audit Team to further develop four 'ways of working', these being: - Strategy into Action/Accountability - · Commerciality/Business Like - Data Analytics/Evidence Based - Collaboration/Influencing - 2.8 Strategy into Action / Accountability we have enhanced the audit planning process whereby deadlines dates for each step in the audit process are documented for planning and monitoring purposes.
 Managers are spending more time with the Senior Auditors, challenging the adequacy and appropriateness of the budgets set as well as reviewing the scheduling of all parts of the audit process.
 Ongoing regular monitoring is helping to ensure audit work moves forward within the timescales set.
 A new protocol for working with our contracted audit firm, BDO has also been agreed and will ensure that audits contracted out also move forward within the timescales agreed. - 2.9 Commerciality / Business Like: In Quarter 1, we reviewed the basis of our approach to charging our time for grant certifications for both internal and external clients and in line with Council policy we have moved to a full cost recovery hourly rate.
 These rates will now apply to all grant certification work in 2018/19.
 We will also be reviewing our blended daily rate which we use to charge eternal clients for audit work in 2018/19 as well. - 2.10 Data Analytics / Evidence Based: We have been looking at the Information Management Team's (IMT) business intelligence and analytics platform that has a central repository to hold the Council's and third party data and the associated data analytics software and how we can use this in our audit work.
-We are in the process of identifying what data we wish to analyse and in Quarter 2 we will be learning how to use the software and exploring which audits would benefit from data analytic testing.
+We are in the process of identifying what data we wish to analyse and in Quarter 2 we have been learning how to use the software and exploring which audits would benefit from data analytic testing.
+Furthermore, we are exploring how we can use this technology on a live basis to employ preventative measures to combat fraud or error.
+One area under development is mortality screening, the process of identifying deceased individuals within a given payment system thus reducing the risk of overpayments. - 2.11 Collaborative/Influencing: We participate in points of practice requests from our peers.
+We coordinate responses and share best practice.